Getting your functional currency right

 Considering the additional indicators, Parent Co concludes that its functional currency is Australian dollars.

 Note that there is no group functional currency.
 In this example, Parent Co’s functional currency is Australian dollars and Subsidiary Co’s functional currency is US dollars.
-If Parent Co’s presentation currency is Australian dollars, the results of Subsidiary Co are translated from US dollars into Australian dollars, with differences recognised in other comprehensive income (foreign exchange reserve).
+If Parent Co chooses to use Australian dollars as its presentation currency, the results of Subsidiary Co are translated from US dollars into Australian dollars, with differences recognised in other comprehensive income (foreign exchange reserve).

 Alternative view